 To receive your health plan coverage, your health care services and supplies must meet the criteria for coverage that are defined in each Blue Cross and Blue Shield medical policy that applies.
 Each health care service or supply must also meet the Blue Cross and Blue Shield medical technology assessment criteria.
 (See below.)
 The policies and criteria that will apply are those that are in effect at the time you receive the health care service or supply.
 These policies are based upon Blue Cross and Blue Shield's assessment of the quality of the scientific and clinical evidence that is published in peer reviewed journals.
 Blue Cross and Blue Shield may also consider other clinical sources that are generally accepted and credible.
 (These sources may include specialty society guidelines, textbooks, and expert opinion.)
 These medical policies explain Blue Cross and Blue Shield's criteria for when a health care service or supply is medically necessary, or is not medically necessary, or is investigational.
 These policies form the basis of coverage decisions.
 A policy may not exist for each health care service or supply.
 If this is the case for a certain health care service or supply, Blue Cross and Blue Shield may apply its medical technology assessment criteria and its medical necessity criteria to determine if the health care service or supply is medically necessary or if it is not medically necessary or if it is investigational.
-If you have access to a fax machine, you can ask for a fax of a Blue Cross and Blue Shield medical policy.
-To do this, you can call the Medical Policy on Demand toll free service.
-The phone number is 1-888-MED-POLI.
+To check for a Blue Cross and Blue Shield medical policy, you can go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
 (Your health care provider can also access a policy by using the Blue Cross and Blue Shield provider Web site.)
 Or, you can call the Blue Cross and Blue Shield customer service office.
 You can ask them to mail a copy to you.